 I mean, yeah, there’s the Zika virus.
 And sure, the water isn’t super clean and the cops are dirty and drug lords are waging war on one another to snap up all the territory that the last one forfeited when his Looney Toons escape plan went tits up.
 But all that being said, when the food looks like this,

-It kinda makes sense that everything else in the shitter.
+It kinda makes sense that everything else is in the shitter.
 How do you have time for anything else?

 We went wheels down in Mexico on a thursday to the tune of douchy techno music blaring through a battery operated speaker that was being dragged through a customs line by a dude who looked like he might have been distantly related to all of Lynyrd Skynyrd.
 The groupies bobbing their heads around him with their burnt, woven straw hats and their diced shorts filled me with a sense of hope.
 I hoped they were from a different country besides America.
 Otherwise, I was out.
 Good game evolution of culture, we gave it our best shot, but bring on the asteroid.
 No such luck.